sinraw7x/tarkovtime/README.md

 # tarkovtime
-Website to tell the ingame time in Escape From Tarkov
+A horrendous way of telling the ingame time in Escape From Tarkov